Mansion of Manuc Bey

 The mansion of Manuc Bey (Romanian Conacul lui Manuc Bei or Manuc Bey, more rarely Conacul Mirzoian, officially: historical-architectural complex Manuc Bey, from Romanian Complexul istorico-arhitectural Manuc Bey) is a modern palace and is located in the city of Hânceşti in the central western part of Moldova.
+It was the residence of Manuc Bei.
 It consists of a larger building complex: Manucs Palace (Palatul Princiar), the Steward's House, the hunting lodge of Countess Çadır, a watch tower and other buildings.

 Location and structure

 The palace is located in the southern part of the city on the northern slope of a hill on the edge of the park.
 An avenue leads from the entrance to the castle.
 Because of the slope of the site, you can only see two floors from above.
 The castle is designed in the spirit of French classicism with large windows and loggias.
 The inner walls to the terrace were decorated with frescoes and equipped with niches for statues.
 The niches were embellished with frescoes.
 The palace property was enclosed with a wall that was demolished in the late 1950s.
 All parts of the property are said to have been connected to the palace by glass galleries.

 The ceilings were painted by the Armenian Hovhannes Aiwasjan, who was visiting his brother in Chișinău at the time.
 The paintings have not survived.
 Aivazyan later became famous as a marine painter under the name Ivan Aivazovsky.